 These are our AI ethics – until they aren’t

 As with all things, when the facts change, we reserve the right to change our minds.
+This blog was last updated in May 2026.
 In a space that’s morphing and expanding so quickly, the most sensible thing to do is to keep close tabs on the tools we use, and our own methods of working, and pull back if there are substantive shifts that may impair our ability to deliver stellar results for you.